Frequently Asked Questions for Spas

 Q – I have Phosphates in my spa water.

-- If you have Phosphates in your hot tub and your FILL water, follow one of these steps 1, 2, and, 3 below.
+- If you have Phosphates in your hot tub and your FILL water, follow one of the steps below.

 - Purge with Clean & Drain and refill, or

-- Add enough chlorine to get rid of the green, or
+- Add enough Sanitizer/chlorine to get rid of the green, or

 Q – My spa has an ODOR.